lando/vitepress-theme-default-plus/docs/config.md

   If you do not set `repo`, `docsBranch` and `docsDir` explicitly the theme will use `repo`, `docsBranch`, `docsDir` instead.

   `trimLatest` will pop off the most recent version. `showEdge` can be either a URL or `true`.

+  You can also specify `satisfies` which is a [semver](https://github.com/npm/node-semver) comparision string.
+This will only show the satisfied subset of `data.name` versions.